 Decision-making by Subcommittees

-The Subcommittees will also strive for consensus as well, as defined above for the Council, when making recommendations to the Council for their consideration.
+The Subcommittees will also strive for consensus, as defined above for the Council, when making recommendations to the Council for their consideration.
 For disagreements that can’t be resolved in a Subcommittee as part of a consensus set of recommendations to the Council, the Council members of the Subcommittee will determine what is forwarded to the Council.
 What is forwarded may include:

 The recommendations supported by all or most of the Council members of that Subcommittee